Webinars

 Presenter: Dr. Deena Hamza, University of Alberta

-Webinar Title: Interrogating Entrenched Paradigms
+Webinar Title: Interrogating Entrenched Evaluation Paradigms

 Presentation 1: 12:00pm-1:00pm Eastern, (9:00am-10:00am Pacific)